 4.1 Confidential Information.

-(a) As used herein, “Confidential Information” means all material or information of a party (“Disclosing Party”) disclosed to the other party (“Receiving Party”), whether orally or in writing, that is designated or identified as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances surrounding the disclosure (and whose disclosure is not otherwise permitted under the Agreement between Magnite and Customer).
+(a) As used herein, “Confidential Information” means all material or information of a party (“Disclosing Party”) disclosed to the other party (“Receiving Party”), whether orally or in writing, that is designated or identified as confidential or that should reasonably be understood to be confidential given the nature of the information and the circumstances surrounding its disclosure (and whose disclosure is not otherwise permitted under the Agreement between Magnite and Customer).
 Confidential Information includes business and marketing plans, software code, technology and technical information, product and system designs and configurations, specifications, APIs, trade secrets and business processes.
 The terms and conditions of the Agreement are the Confidential Information of each party.
-Magnite Materials are Confidential Information of Magnite.
+Magnite Materials are the Confidential Information of Magnite.
 However, notwithstanding the foregoing, Confidential Information shall not include any information that: (i) is or becomes generally known to the public without breach of any obligation owed to Disclosing Party; (ii) was known to Receiving Party prior to its disclosure by Disclosing Party without restriction on use or disclosure; (iii) was independently developed by Receiving Party without reference to the Disclosing Party’s Confidential Information or breach of any obligation owed to Disclosing Party; or (iv) is rightfully received from a third party without restriction on use or disclosure.
-Nothing in the Agreement limits either party’s right to collect, use or aggregate publicly available information or impairs Magnite’s ability to (i) share any data as separately consented to by Customer, or (ii) share fee transparency data, unless and until Customer affirmatively opts out of such sharing.
+Nothing in the Agreement limits either party’s right to collect, use or aggregate publicly available information or impairs Magnite’s ability to (i) share any data as separately authorized by Customer, or (ii) share certain transaction-level data with other participants in Customer’s transactions, unless Customer affirmatively opts out of such sharing.

 4.2 Privacy and Data Usage.